insure logo

 Powered by:

-Which company has the cheapest car insurance for young adults in Massachusetts?
+Which companies have the cheapest car insurance for young adults in Massachusetts?

-Young adults (21-25) pay less than teens, but they still pay more than more experienced drivers.
-In Massachusetts, GEICO is the cheapest option for young adults with a yearly premium of $2,497 or $208 a month.
+While young adults pay less than teen drivers, they still pay more than older more experienced drivers.
+The best choice for young adults (early 20s) in Massachusetts is GEICO with an annual rate of $2,497 or $208 a month.

-Plymouth Rock Assurance is the next most affordable with an average rate of $2,600 followed by Amica at $3,528.
+Plymouth Rock Assurance had the second cheapest premium at $2,600 a year followed by Amica was third at $3,528.

 The table below shows the best insurers for young drivers in Massachusetts: